McHenry mom who nearly died of COVID while pregnant: 'I wish I would've gotten vaccinated'

 SEE ALSO | 3 out of 4 expecting moms have not received COVID-19 vaccine, CDC data shows

 Kelly was about 32 weeks pregnant when she, her husband and their two kids all contracted COVID-19.
-She fared the worst.
+She feared the worst.

 "She had trouble breathing, she felt bad, had a fever," said Donnell Kelly, her husband.